mhsendur/vachell-web-platform/README.md

-# vachell-web-platform
+# Vachell Web Platform
-Web-platform dedicated for sharing and publishing articles, features, and other content.
+Web-platform dedicated for sharing and publishing articles, features, and other content on modern culture, art and music around the world.

 **[Visit the Website here, Vachell - Modern Culture, Art and Music Platform](https://vachell.co/)**

 # Vachell Website

 This is the repository for the Vachell website, an online platform dedicated to articles, features, and other content.
 Repository contains the source code for the Vachell Website, and it is not open for public use.

-The website is built using Node.js, Express.js, MongoDB, and features a responsive design.
+The website is built using JavaScript, HTML, CSS, Node.js, Express.js, MongoDB, and features a responsive design.

 ## Table of Contents